3ng7n33r/KnowledgeBase/src/webdevelopment/frontend/design.md

 	- Instructions (no one cares)
 	- Options (give it on the results page if the first shot didn't work)
 - Give low level (3rd or 4th level) navigation the same attention
-- The most common failing of you are her indicators is that they are too subtle
+- The most common failing of "you are here" indicators is that they are too subtle
 - Too subtle visual clues are a very common problems because subtlety is a trait of good design.
 Most users are too much in a rush to notice though
 - Breadcrumbs are good for navigation:
 	- At the top